1.1 Biography

 The intention is a development and deployment of sociological formalisms which can guide further research on mechanisms cocerning the interplay or co-production of perception and communication.
 This also involves a preoccupation with network theory as presented by Harrison C. White and an examination of its form theoretical capacity.

-1.2.4 Future Research Interests
+1.2.4 Specific Research Interests

 Networks and Boundaries.